Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         the fragment in which the timeout or TCP error occurred.
-     5. The [=Ingest source=]  MUST handle any error responses received from the media processing entity, as described in general requirements, and by retransmitting the ftyp and moov boxes or the [=CMAF Header=].
+     5. The [=Ingest source=]  MUST handle any error responses received from the Receiving entity, as described in general requirements, and by retransmitting the ftyp and moov boxes or the [=CMAF Header=].
-     6. In case the [=Live stream event=] is over the ingest source SHALL signal the stop by transmitting an empty [=mfra=] box towards the media processing entity.
+     6. In case the [=Live stream session=] is over the ingest source SHALL signal the stop by transmitting an empty [=mfra=] box towards the Receiving entity.
         After that it SHALL send an empty HTTP chunk, Wait for the HTTP response before closing
         TCP session RFC2616